 If you have the patience to read through the transcript of this court case, RCA vs Philco et al, toward the end of testimony and the many Philco internal memorandums, you will see how Philco struggled with the Apple tube and stopped development at the end of 1957.

-There was continued work on the Philco concept into the 1970’s by one of Philco’s former engineers, David Sunstein who created a spin-off company and tried to secure funding for his Uniray CRT.
+Work continued on the Philco concept into the 1970’s by one of Philco’s former engineers, David Sunstein who created a spin-off company and tried to secure funding for his Uniray CRT.
 A number of problems with the original prototypes were overcome and a good working prototype was achieved, but there was little interest and the project ended.
-We pick up on further developments starting in 1983.
+We pick up on further developments starting in 1981.

 1983-84 Hitachi Beam Index CRT

 Watch the video to see it in operation.